 Here’s what we did.

-Pour sauce slowly over meat in pan.
+Rub the marinade into the meat with your hands.
+Then turn the brisket over so the fat side is facing up.
 Cover, refrigerate and allow the sauce to soak into the meat for about 24 hours.
 Turn brisket over several times in the marinade while being refrigerated.

 Most briskets weigh about 12-13 lbs.
 As a general guide, cook the brisket at 200 degrees about 1 hour for every pound of meat.
 Don’t undercook.
 If you are cooking multiple things in the oven like we were, it will take even longer.
 These took 18-20 hours of cooking.
 Use a meat thermometer to test for doneness.